Skip to main content

 Total latency is determined by both a DIMM module’s speed and its CAS (Column Address Signal) latency.
 For CAS latency ratings, lower numbers are better.

 A DDR4-3200 CL20 module, for instance, has a CAS latency rating of 20.
 Most DDR5 modules have a latency rating between CL30 and CL36.
-Combined with DDR5’s massive megatransfer speed advantage, it virtually eliminated the total latency problem of early CL40 modules.
+Combined with DDR5’s massive megatransfer speed advantage, it virtually eliminates the total latency problem of early CL40 modules.

 Our pick: Tie

-Performance in DDR4 vs. DDR5 RAM
+DDR4 vs. DDR5 RAM performance

 Credit: Reviewed / Jackson Ruckar